 The Foreign Tax Credit is a money-saving credit that the IRS offers to help offset the burden of double taxation.
-In order to claim this credit, you’ll have to fill out Form 1116, a two-page form that comes with a 24-page set of instructions from the IRS.
 Check out below our step-by-step guide to filing Form 1116 for expats, and you’ll be saving money in no time!

 Step One: Find Out If You Qualify for the Foreign Tax Credit

 Only four stipulations must be met before you can use the Foreign Tax Credit:

 - You must have incurred or paid a foreign tax liability.

 - The tax must be assessed on income.

 - The tax must be imposed on you as an individual.